The University of Waikato, Tauranga

 Tauranga is a great place to be a student.
 As well as the relaxed beach lifestyle, the adrenaline packed activities, the cafes, bars and events, there is a diverse student community here in the Bay.

 It's an exciting time for the University and the greater Bay of Plenty region with the development of the Tauranga CBD tertiary campus.
-The new campus will open in central Tauranga by 2020, with the University leading the development on behalf of the Bay of Plenty Tertiary Education Partnership.
+The new campus will open in central Tauranga in 2019, with the University leading the development on behalf of the Bay of Plenty Tertiary Education Partnership.
 Read more about the CBD campus development.